-Neville grabs his arm before he can move, and opens his mouth.
+Neville grabs Harry's arm before Harry can move and Neville opens his mouth.
 Then he loses his nerve, closes it again, and lets go.
-Harry doesn't move, and says, "What?"
+Harry doesn't move and asks, "What?"

-Neville nods and glances upwards pointedly.
-Then turns a little pink, and doesn't say anything.
+Neville nods upwards pointedly.
+Then turns a little pink and doesn't say anything.
 Ridiculously stupid plan, anyway.
-The house elves were probably just playing a joke, or put it in the wrong place by mistake.
+The house elves were probably just playing a joke or put it in the wrong place by mistake.

 Harry slams him so hard into the wall Neville almost sees stars.
 His head hits the stone with a sickening crack, his back flattens into the cold, unforgiving surface, and Harry's strong, Quidditch-toned, warm body presses into his front.
 Neville's too stunned to do anything with his arms.

-When Harry finally moves back they're both panting.
-Neville's eyes flutter half-open, and Harry looks similarly surprised and blown away.
+When Harry finally moves back, they're both panting.
+Neville physically sags with the loss.
+His eyes flutter half-open, and Harry looks similarly surprised and blown away.
 His cheeks are also a little pink, breath also a struggle.